 It is in Chicago that is now focusing much of the creativity in the blues.
 Since the sudden death of Robert Johnson,

-the music pool that was a few years earlier the Delta seems quite deserted.
+the music icubator that was, a few years earlier, the Delta seems quite deserted.
 The rough tunings of guitars and the

-haunting refrains of singers are at the moment far from the tastes of the public, in particular the white audience
+haunting refrains of singers are now far from the public tastes, in particular the White audience

 which forms in fact the main part of the blues lovers.
 At a moment when prevail the stars of the jazz stage and the big

-bands, where fashion is in boogie-woogie and where gospel pervade American homes, one expects from
+bands, where fashion is in boogie-woogie and where gospel pervades American homes, one expects from